ehn-dcc-development/eu-dcc-business-rules-analysis/README.md

 * [`tmp/`]: A Git-ignored directory for storing temporary files, without committing these.

 Beyond that, the repository contains some shell scripts, and the usual license, and JavaScript- and TypeScript-related config files.
+Also: [`NOTES.md`](./NOTES.md) might be interesting to evaluate past (done and not-going-to-do) work, as well as possible future work.

 ## Running the analysis